Volunteer in a Community Legal Centre

 Tips for law students wanting to volunteer

 Volunteering as a law student can be both extremely rewarding and challenging.
-Volunteering in a CLC or other NGO will give you exposure to working in the legal field in a much more tangible way than university lectures.
+Volunteering in a community legal centre or other NGO will give you exposure to working in the legal field in a much more tangible way than university lectures.

-The good news for CLCs and our clients is that there is fantastic interest amongst law students in volunteering in a CLC.
-This is a great reflection on the quality of people studying law in Victoria.
+The good news for community legal centres and our clients is that there is fantastic interest amongst law students in volunteering in a community legal centre.
+This is a great reflection on the quality of work community legal centres undertake and the people studying law in Victoria.
 Thank you!
 The bad news for law students is that this can sometimes make it difficult for law students to find a volunteering position.
 Being resourceful, flexible and open minded are the keys to success.